ChristopheKar/colorize/README.md

 pip install -r requirements.txt
 ```

-Currently, the dependencies do not include support for GPUs, and even if the proper
+The main dependencies are PyTorch and OpenCV, any recent version should do.

 ### Docker